eleerogers/campsiter/README.md

 # YelpCamp2

-A campsite review website created using React and Postgres.
+A campground review website created using React and Postgres.